Why Robots Meta Directives Play An Essential Role In SEO?

 Why Are Robots Tags Important For SEO?

-A meta robot tag helps search bots crawl and index web pages of a website, which is the first step towards getting your web page rank in search engine results pages.
+A robot’s metatag helps search bots crawl and index a website’s web pages, which is the first step toward getting your page ranked.

-That is why these tags play a vital role in robots SEO.
+That is why these tags play a vital role in robot SEO.

 SEO Robot tags